Subb: 2000–2002: Stomp Records

-In early 2001, Subb performed at the MusiquePlus "Jam des neiges 2001" alongside Orgy and Crazy Town, then toured Europe for three weeks across Switzerland and Germany before embarking on a coast-to-coast Canadian tour with The Planet Smashers.
-They subsequently appeared at the Vans Warped Tour in Montreal and Toronto and hosted a sold-out launch event at Montreal's The Spectrum for the re-release of "The Ultimate Highstep to Hell."
+In early 2001, Subb performed at the MusiquePlus Jam des neiges 2001 with Orgy and Crazy Town.
+They then toured Switzerland and Germany for three weeks before embarking on a coast-to-coast Canadian tour with the Planet Smashers.
+The band appeared at the Vans Warped Tour dates in Montreal and Toronto and hosted a sold-out launch event at Montreal's Spectrum for the re-release of The Ultimate Highstep to Hell.